Get to grips with opening a bank account in Belgium, including setting up an account from abroad as a non-resident.

 BNP Paribas Fortis

-Finding the best bank in Belgium
+Types of bank account in Belgium

-Finding the best bank in Belgium will depend on the services you are looking for, so shop around.
+Finding the best bank in Belgium will depend on the services you are looking for, so it’s important to shop around.
 As part of the streamlining of physical banks, some specialist services in bank branches are now only available by appointment.

 Some major banks in Belgium include: